Alabama

 For outdoor enthusiasts, there are several outdoor parks, including the Bankhead National Forest, which is 22 miles from Russellville.
 The Bankhead National Forest is home to Alabama’s first Wild and Scenic River.
 Visitors can explore the 181-acre park on foot or by horseback.
 There are hiking trails, horseback riding trails, and swimming opportunities, as well as ancient Native American relics.
 The Kinloch Shelter features rock carvings by local artists.
 The Dismals Canyon is a privately operated Natural Conservatory, which is 14 miles south of Russellville.

-READ ABOUT: What to See in Alabama at Shelby County - Tourist Attractions
+READ ABOUT: What to See in Alabama at Marion County - Tourist Attractions

 If you’re looking for a unique place to visit while visiting the Alabama state capitol, Russell County is an excellent choice.
 The county has a rich history, and its people are friendly and welcoming.
 Moreover, if you’re looking for a day trip, the city offers several attractions.
 The most popular activities in Russellville are horseback riding and sightseeing.
 You can also enjoy the local music scene.